anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: Man is equally incapable of seeing the nothingness from which he emerges and the infinity in which he is engulfed.
+Quote: You must welcome change as the rule but not as your ruler.

-By: Blaise Pascal
+By: Denis Waitley